Geeksltd/MSharp.Docs/Tutorials/1/README.md

 # M# Tutorial - Episode 1: Your First App

-This tutorial is assuming readers' familiarity with the M# framework obtained from the preceding chapters In this tutorial you will work with the following components:
+This tutorial is assuming readers' familiarity with the M# framework obtained from the preceding chapters.
+ In this tutorial you will work with the following components:

 - Entity types
 - Association between entity types